 Identify Protection Needs

 Based on the system model it is possible to calculate how security goals might be threatened.
 Wherever the estimated likelihood of a threat meets the impact (damage potential) of a security goal, it is possible to calculate a risk level.
+We call this propagation.
 These risks can then be analyzed and treated appropriately (e.g. by mitigation or avoidance) or accepted.
 ISO21434 named these activities Risk Determination and Risk Treatment Decision (sections 8.8 and 8.9).